ttelford/dhdynupdate/README.md

 ###`Global`
 This section has global configuration options:

 * Network interfaces to update the DNS records for.
 Empty string interfaces are ignored.
+The special interface "-ipify.org" performs an external lookup.
 * [The DreamHost Web API URL](http://wiki.dreamhost.com/Application_programming_interface), and the logfile location.

 ###`DreamHost API Test Account`